-The SAF Network development proceeds in line with plans for all approved SAF Projects, with the two pilots SAF (NWC and OSI) already in their Initial Operations Phase.
+The SAF Network development proceeds in line with plans for all approved SAF Projects, with 4 SAFs (NWC, OSI, CM, and NWP) already in their Initial Operations Phase.
 The IOP will give a major opportunity for users to initiate their activities based on SAF Products and Services.
-Lessons learnt will benefit the validation process of all other SAFs Projects Validation processes and will support optimisation of the Operational Phase.